frankCao1986/FindCoffee/README.md

 **Manually from GitHub**

-1. Download the whole project files in the [Source directory](https://github.com/frankCao1986/FindCoffee/tree/master/FindCoffee).
+1. Download the whole project files in the [Source directory](https://github.com/frankCao1986/FindCoffee).
 2. Please add CoreLocation and Mapkit Framework for this project
 3. After launching project, please to setting - > privacy -> location, and allow tihs app to access user location
-4. Development Environment: Xcode 6.1 iOS SDK 8.0

 Approach
 -----

 1. MVC Structure, Data Model are Venues.h and Venues.m files.
 2. MVC Structure, View cotnains user-defined TableView Cell.
 Cell contains name label, distance label and address label.
 Also , there are two buttons.
 One button is for show location in apple map.
 Another button is to call cafe phone.
-If there is no phone number available.
-A hint is how
+If there is no phone number available， then this function won't work'
 3. Controller, there is only one controller.
 CaftTableViewController
 4.  http request method is GET. using SynchronousRequest;
+5.   info.plist add two keys, so location can be accessed by user
+        <key>NSLocationAlwaysUsageDescription</key>
+            <string>Find Coffee</string>
+        <key>NSLocationWhenInUseUsageDescription</key>
+            <string>Find Coffee</string>

 Testing
 -----